-A handicapped bathroom remodel will help you achieve aging in place.
+A handicap bathroom will help you achieve aging in place.
 So many people are now choosing to age in place so that they can be close to friends and family, the homes where we spent our lives contain memories of a lifetime.
-Why would anyone want to leave?
+So why would anyone want to leave?

-Shower Tips for Your Handicapped Bathroom Remodel
+Walk-in Shower Tips for Creating an Accessible Bathroom

-Install grab bars for support while bathing.
+Install grab bars for support while bathing in the shower stall.

 - Plan to use a shower chair in the shower.